DieterSteinhauser/project_documentation/sphinx/engineering/circuit_basics.rst

-Norton’s theorem states that any two terminal network of resistors and voltage sources can be represented as an equivalent single resistor and voltage source in **parallel**.
+Norton’s theorem states that any two terminal network of resistors and voltage sources can be represented as an equivalent single resistor and current source in **parallel**.
 This can be found by finding the open circuit voltage across the two nodes, and the short circuit current that would occur if you shorted the two nodes.
 From these values, Kirchhoff's laws, and ohm's law, you can deduce the Norton equivalent circuit.